aosabook/500lines/functionalDB/chapter.md

 * Supports ACI transactions (the durability was lost when we decided to have the data stored in-memory)
 * Supports a "what-if" interactions
 * Answers time related questions
-* Handle simple datalog queries that are optimized by using indices
+* Handle simple datalog queries that are optimized by using indexes
 * provides APIs for graph queries
 * Introduces and implemented the notion of evolutionary queries